ConsistI2V: Enhancing Visual Consistency for Image-to-Video Generation: I2V-Bench Evaluation Metrics

+\paragraph{Motion Smoothness} We adapt AMT \citep{li2023amt} to evaluate the level of smoothness in the generated motion.
+Specifically, given a generated video, we drop the odd-number frames to obtain a video with a lower frame rate.
+We then use AMT to interpolate the video back to the original frame rate.
+Motion smoothness is defined as the mean absolute error (MAE) between the reconstructed frames and the dropped frames.
+A large MAE indicates that the dropped frames contain abrupt motions that are not likely to be interpolated by AMT, thus indicating a lack of smooth motion progression in the generated video.

+\paragraph{Dynamic Degree} We adopt RAFT \citep{teed2020raft} to estimate the degree of dynamics in the video.
+RAFT is a method designed for optical flow estimation.
+We use the magnitude of the flow vector to indicate the degree of dynamics presented in the video.

+\paragraph{Object Consistency} We medially select 100 videos from the Pet, Vehicle, Animal, and Food categories in the I2V-Bench validation dataset.
+We then annotate each video based on the objects presented in the video (e.g. ``cat'', ``car'', etc.) and use GRiT \citep{wu2022grit} to determine if the generated video reflects the annotated objects.
+Object consistency is computed as the success rate of synthesizing the annotated objects in the generated videos.

 \paragraph{Scene Consistency} We select 100 videos from the Scenery-Nature and Scenery-City categories in the I2V-Bench validation dataset.
-We further annotate the related scenes based on the reference videos and apply Tag2Text \citep{huang2023tag2text} to caption the generated videos and detect whether the scenes, in the reference videos, exist in them. \paragraph{Overall Video-text Consistency} We adopt the overall video-text consistency computed by ViCLIP \citep{wang2023internvid} to reflect the semantics consistency of the manually annotated captions of I2V-Bench and the generated videos.
+We then annotate the scenes in the videos as different keywords (e.g. ``ocean'', ``sky'').
+Scene consistency is computed by applying Tag2Text \citep{huang2023tag2text} to caption the generated videos and detect whether the captions in the generated videos contain the annotated keywords.

+\paragraph{Overall Video-text Consistency} We adopt the overall video-text consistency by computing the cosine similarity between video and text embeddings using ViCLIP \citep{wang2023internvid} to reflect the semantics consistency of the manually annotated captions of I2V-Bench and the generated videos.
+ViCLIP is a CLIP-based model trained on video-text data that maps videos and text in a joint embedding space.
+Therefore, this similarity represents an overall degree of alignment between the generated video and the text prompt.